-A thesaurus is also helpful when you need to replace overused or vague words.
+- A thesaurus is also helpful when you need to replace overused or vague words.
 Words like good, go, and a lot are examples of vague words.
 Said and then are often overused.
-It is best not to use unnecessary words like really and very.
-Your "Overused, Vague, and Unnecessary Words" list will help you decide if you need a synonym.

-3. A thesaurus will help you find a more exact word.
+It's best not to use unnecessary words like really and very.
+Your "Weak Words" list (see Word Lists p.
+17) will help you decide if you need a synonym. - 3.
+A thesaurus will help you find a more exact word.
 Often, words like little or went are too vague.
 Try being more specific (pint-size, traveled).
 Look at these examples:

-OK: Megan and her dad stayed at the pond for a long time . (look up "stay") Better: Megan and her dad lingered at the pond.
-OK: Going to the bench, Sam got his baseball glove. (look up "go" and get") Better: Racing to the bench, Sam grabbed his baseball glove.
+OK:Megan and her dad stayed at the pond for a long time. (look up "stay")Better:Megan and her dad lingered at the pond.OK:Going to the bench, Sam got his baseball glove. (look up "go" and get")Better:Racing to the bench, Sam grabbed his baseball glove.

 4. Be sure the synonym makes sense.
-Know the synonym's exact meaning!
+Know the synonym's exact meaning.
 Use a dictionary if you are uncertain.
-Avoid slang.
-Avoid overused, weak synonyms.
+Avoid slang as well as overused, weak synonyms.

-- 1. Use your thesaurus to find five synonyms for each of the following vague words (good, nice, and pretty).
-(Note: use vivid, concrete words; do not use nice, for instance, as a synonym for good.) - 2.
+- 1. Use your thesaurus to find five synonyms for each of the following vague words: good, nice, and pretty.
+Use vivid, concrete words.
+For example, do not choose nice as a synonym for good. - 2.
 Do not repeat words. - 3.
-Do not "think up" words on your own; you must use the thesaurus!
+Do not "think up" words on your own; you must use the thesaurus. - 4.
+Write one word per line, choosing a synonym that describes each noun.

-good (adj.) nice (adj.) pretty (adj.)
+pretty (adj.) nice (adj.) good (adj.)

-book manners view
+view manners book

-pizza personality rose
+rose personality pizza

-worker man girl
+girl man worker

-friend flavor voice
+voice flavor friend

-toddler time tea cup
+tea cup time toddler

 - 1. Use your thesaurus to find five synonyms for each of the following overused words. - 2.
 Look up the infinitive form of the verb.
-For example, the infinitive form of went is "to go."
-In your thesaurus, look up the word go. - 3.
-Choose specific, concrete verbs as synonyms: The point of this exercise is to expand your vocabulary and discover alternate words to replace common ones.
+(For example, the infinitive form of went is "to go.")
+In your thesaurus, you will look up the word go. - 3.
+Choose specific, concrete verbs as synonyms: The point of this exercise is to expand your vocabulary and discover strong alternate words to replace common ones.

-went (to go) said (to say) had (to have) .
+went (to go) said (to say) had (to have)